CXwudi/vocadb-video-downloader-new/vvd-downloader/README.md

     # the downloader will use this list as an order of which pv service to check first
     # you can also disable one or more PV services by not listing them
     # values here are comma separated, the value must be same as the pv service string in VocaDB APIs Swagger Page at https://vocadb.net/swagger/ui/index
-    # but currently we only support NicoNicoDouga, Youtube and Bilibili
+    # but currently we only support NicoNicoDouga, Youtube, Bilibili and SoundCloud
-    pv-preference: NicoNicoDouga, Youtube, Bilibili
+    pv-preference: NicoNicoDouga, Youtube, Bilibili, SoundCloud
     # maximum retry before calling it a failure
     # this does not include the first try.
 For example, 2 means a maximum of 3 tries can be performed
     max-retry-count: 2